 Better Business Bureau Charity Seal

-Independent Charities of America (ICA) is an IRS-recognized 501(c)(3) nonprofit association of America’s best charities.
-ICA’s purpose is to represent charities that meet the highest standards of public accountability and program effectiveness and to facilitate gifts to those charities from contributors in fund drives conducted at work and on the web.
-To find out more, visit www.independentcharities.org.
+America’s Best Charities (ABC) is an IRS-recognized 501(c)(3) nonprofit association of the nation’s finest charities.
+ABC’s purpose is to represent charities that meet the highest standards of public accountability and program effectiveness and to facilitate gifts to those charities from contributors in fund drives conducted at work and on the web.
+To find out more, visit https://www.best-charities.org.

 The American Legion

 The American Legion was founded in 1919 on four pillars of a strong nation: national security, veteran’s affairs, Americanism, and patriotic youth programs.
 Legionnaires work for the betterment of their communities through more than 13,000 posts across the United States.

 COTA has received a commendation from the National Executive Committee of The American Legion.
 The American Legion and its affiliated organizations – The American Legion Auxiliary, The Sons of the American Legion and the Legion Riders – work for the betterment of veterans and youth in their communities.
 For more information, or to locate an American Legion Post in your community, please visit legion.org.